Clete Thomas: Major leagues

-Thomas split time in the 2008 Major League Baseball season between the Tigers and the AAA-affiliate Toledo Mud Hens.
-On April 23, Thomas was optioned to the Tigers' AAA-affiliate Toledo Mud Hens when Curtis Granderson was activated from the disabled list.
+Thomas split time in the 2008 Major League Baseball season between the Tigers and the Triple-A Toledo Mud Hens.
+On April 23, 2008, Thomas was optioned to Toledo when Curtis Granderson was activated from the disabled list.
 Thomas was recalled from Toledo May 29 to replace struggling Matt Joyce.
 On June 4, Thomas sprained his ankle and went on the disabled list.
 He was replaced by Brent Clevlen.
-Thomas returned to the active roster on June 18, 2008.
+Thomas returned to the active roster on June 18.

-On May 5, 2009, Thomas was called back up to the Detroit Tigers in a game against the Minnesota Twins.
-In the game, Thomas went three for four with a single, double, and triple, making him a home run shy of hitting for the cycle.
-On June 7, 2009, against the Los Angeles Angels of Anaheim Thomas hit the first grand slam of his career off Angels reliever Jason Bulger to break a 5–5 eighth-inning tie.

-On June 12, 2009, Detroit optioned Thomas back to Toledo and called up Don Kelly.
+On May 5, 2009, Thomas was called back up to the Tigers in a game against the Minnesota Twins.
+In the game, Thomas went 3-for-4 with a single, double, and triple, making him a home run shy of hitting for the cycle.
+On June 7, against the Los Angeles Angels of Anaheim Thomas hit the first grand slam of his career off Angels reliever Jason Bulger to break a 5–5 eighth-inning tie.
+On June 12, Detroit optioned Thomas back to Toledo and called up Don Kelly.
 Said manager Jim Leyland: "I think he has a shot to be an everyday player, but he has to shorten up his swing...he will be back."

-On July 9, 2009, Thomas was recalled from Toledo, and Don Kelly was sent back to Toledo.
+On July 9, Thomas was recalled, and Kelly was sent back to Toledo.
 Thomas has two walk-off hits in 2009.
-On August 3, 2009, Thomas hit his first career walk-off home run against Baltimore Orioles pitcher Danys Báez and on August 20, 2009, Thomas hit a walk-off single to beat the Seattle Mariners 7–6.
+On August 3, Thomas hit his first career walk-off home run against Baltimore Orioles pitcher Danys Báez and on August 20, Thomas hit a walk-off single to beat the Seattle Mariners 7–6.

 Thomas spent all of 2010 and 2011 at Triple-A after not making the Tigers roster.
 In 2010, Thomas played 21 games and hit .183 over that time.
 In 2011, he hit .251 with 12 home runs in 113 games.